Question

 Recognition

-Ideal when describing recognition, certifications, or awards that came through merit and demonstrated excellence
+Perfect when describing recognition, certifications, or rewards obtained through merit and demonstrated performance rather than automatic receipt

 Developed